arnavgautam/TreeHacks2015/HOLs/HOL-GoingLiveWindowsAzureWebSites/HOL.md

-﻿<a name="HOLTitle"></a>
+<a name="HOLTitle"></a>
-# Going Live with Windows Azure Web Sites #
+# Going Live with Windows Azure Websites #

 ---
 <a name="Overview"></a>
 ## Overview ##

 When you create a web site, Windows Azure provides a friendly subdomain on the azurewebsites.net domain so your users can access your web site using a URL like http://\<mysite\>.azurewebsites.net.
-However, if you configure your web sites for shared or standard mode, you can map your web site to your own domain name.
+However, if you configure your Websites for shared or standard mode, you can map your web site to your own domain name.

 Secure Socket Layer (SSL) encryption is the most commonly used method of securing data sent across the internet, and assures visitors to your site that their transactions with your site are secure.
 This common task discusses how to enable SSL for a Windows Azure Web Site.